LionelBeato/coatimundis/Week_3/Day_12/OVERVIEW.md

 3. Have the frontend dynamically display backend data.

+### Continue Styling your Frontend

+1. Continue styling youe frontend so that it the information displayed looks nice an cohesive.
+2. Once you feel like you've done enough work, push it to a repository on GitHub.
+3. Use GitHub pages to host your frontend.

 ## Links

 ### Stack Overflow answer on references and values in JS